 Edit geodatabase data

-You can use the native SQL of your DBMS to edit the simple, nonspatial attribute data in the geodatabase.
+You can use the native SQL of your database management system to edit the simple, nonspatial attribute data in the geodatabase.
 You can also use the spatial SQL functions installed with spatial types to alter simple spatial data using SQL.

 You can use SQL to edit both versioned and nonversioned datasets in enterprise geodatabases.
 However, as mentioned previously, you should not edit datasets that participate in geodatabase functionality.